How Trends and Leaders Shape the Workplace of the Future

 2013 MAS Summit for New York City

 New York City needs leaders that will cultivate opportunity and nurture innovation in all spheres.
-This year’s Summit themes—Innovation and Leadership—will drive a discussion of building a globally competitive city that is socially, economically and environmentally resilient and will outline an agenda for ensuring livability for all New Yorkers.
+This year’s Summit themes were Innovation and Leadership, driving a discussion of building a globally competitive city that is socially, economically and environmentally resilient.
+Scott Francisco presented Brooklyn Bridge Forest and 100 Fountains.
+See a video of the presentation

 A gathering of creatives from a variety of disciplines to share ideas and issues related to their artistic and spiritual practices.